lennertVanSever/NodeJS_course/course_1/coursePreperation.md

   "presets": ["env"]
 }
 ```
-2. In package.json add this to scipts: `"dev": "nodemon --exec babel-node index.js"`
+2. In package.json add this to scipts: `"start": "nodemon --exec babel-node index.js"`
+3. Now you can run in your terminal: `npm start`

+# Server setup